-Future: We aim to maintain this partnership, to find ways to formally recognize, honor and give credit to the community and participants, and to continue developing the communityas-teacher model to include other community and patient groups.
-We are working with the community to pilot virtual learning opportunities during the COVID-19 pandemic.
+Future: We aim to maintain this partnership, to find ways to formally recognize, honor and give credit to the community and participants, and to continue developing the community-as-teacher model to include other community and patient groups.
+We are working with the community to continue the program in 2022.

-Register: https://meetingofexperts.org/programs-activities/ aboriginal-summer-camps/
+Register: https://meetingofexperts.org/programs- activities/aboriginal-summer-camps/